-This bread works well toasted or untoasted.
+Works well toasted or untoasted.
 Taste and texture are similar to traditional wheat bread.
 Bread doesn't require freezing or refrigeration to stay fresh.
-Should you wish to freeze the bread, thawing does not affect the bread's integrity.
-Bread contains no eggs or dairy.
+If frozen, thawing won't affect the bread's integrity.
+Egg- and dairy-free.

-Ships in packages of 6, which can be expensive.
+Ships in packages of six, which can be expensive.

 Slices are on the small side.